Mysorean invasion of Malabar: Second Anglo-Mysore War

 The East India Company captured the French controlled port at Mahé in 1779.
 Mahé was of great strategic importance to Hyder, who received French-supplied arms and munitions there, and Hyder not only explicitly told the British it was under his protection, he also provided troops for its defence.
 On 2 July 1780, Hyder declared war on the East India Company, signalling the start of what was later called the Second Anglo-Mysore War (1779–1784).
 By February 1782, Dharpattom, Nitore, Calicut, and Palakkad Fort surrendered to the British forces under Major Abington.
 Sardar Ali Khan died later.

 During the summer of 1782, East India Company officials in Bombay sent additional troops to Tellicherry, where they continued operations against Mysorean holdings in the Malabar.
-Hyder sent Tipu and a strong force to counter them, and successfully pinned the force at Ponnani.
+Hyder sent Tipu and a strong force to counter them, and pinned the force at Ponnani.

 Tired of continuous setbacks, Hyder sent an army unit under Makhdoom Ali to Malabar to restrain anti-Mysore activities in the south.
-Meanwhile, Major Abington and Colonel Thomas Humberston, who were in Calicut, were ordered to prevent the advance of Makhdoom's army from the south.
+Meanwhile, Major Abington and Colonel Thomas Mackenzie Humberston, who were in Calicut, were ordered to prevent the advance of Makhdoom's army from the south.
 In the ensuing battle in Tiroorangadi, more than 400 Mysore soldiers, including Makhdoom, were killed.
-Colonel Humberstone chased the Mysorean army to Ponnani, with the principal aim of capturing Palakkad Fort.
+Colonel Humberston chased the Mysorean army to Ponnani, with the principal aim of capturing Palakkad Fort.
 Due to a thundering torrential storm, he retreated to Calicut then moved his unit up to Trithala near Mankeri Fort, but finally retreated to Ponnani, fearing a surprise attack in the extreme weather conditions.
 Major Norman Macleod reached Ponnani before taking over the command of British forces on the Malabar Coast.